Tool List

 Select the Apache open-source project Sling CMS as the project to be audited, project address: https://github.com/apache/sling-org-apache-sling-app-cms

-Import maven dependencies, find the sling dependency in the local repository, for example: C:\Users\miaoj\.m2\repository\org\apache\sling:
+Import maven dependencies, find the sling dependencies in the local warehouse, for example, my path here is: C:\Users\miaoj\.m2\repository\org\apache\sling:

-These dependencies contain the core code of Sling CMS, all of which need to be decompiled and copied to the code repository.
+These dependencies contain the core code of Sling CMS, which needs to be decompiled and copied to the code repository.

-After completing the above steps, specify the code repository as the project root path of Sling CMS, run the server-side code, start building the AST index for the code repository, save it to the cache file, and enable an SSE listener:
+After completing the above steps, specify the code repository as the project root path of Sling CMS, run the server-side code, start building the AST index for the code repository and save it to the cache file, and start an SSE listener:

-Use Cherry Studio as the MCP client to connect to this server.
-Let's analyze from the login logic LoginServlet, which is located in the decompiled code of the org.apache.sling.auth.core dependency:
+Use Cherry Studio as the MCP client to connect to this server, let's let Deepseek start analyzing from the login logic LoginServlet, LoginServlet is located in the decompiled code of the dependency org.apache.sling.auth.core:

-- Firstly, we can see that for large projects like Apache Sling CMS, AST parsing can be performed correctly.
+- First, we can see that for large projects like Apache Sling CMS, it can also correctly perform AST parsing.

 - Secondly, decompiled code can also be correctly parsed and found.

-- Thirdly, deepseek drew a call graph showing the chain call process, demonstrating the powerful function of this tool's automated chain search and analysis.
+- Again, deepseek drew a call graph showing its chain call process, reflecting the powerful function of this tool's automated chain search and analysis.

-- Finally, deepseek pointed out the code segments with security risks and provided repair suggestions, completing the code audit.
+- Finally, deepseek pointed out the code segments with security risks and gave repair suggestions, completing the code audit.

 ## Tips

-- Currently, only Java code is supported for building AST indexes (including decompiled code)
+- Currently, it only supports building AST indexes for Java code (including decompiled code)

-- Actual audit effects depend on the capabilities of large models
+- The actual audit effect depends on the ability of the large model

 ## Contribution Guide